xeluxee/competitest.nvim/README.md

 	- set it to any positive integer to run that number of testcases contemporarily
 - `maximum_time`: maximum time, in milliseconds, given to processes.
 If it's exceeded process will be killed
 - `testcases_directory`: where testcases files are located, relatively to current file's path
+- `testcases_use_single_file`: if true testcases will be stored in a single file instead of using multiple text files.
+If you want to change the way already existing testcases are stored see [conversion](#convert-testcases)
+- `testcases_auto_detect_storage`: if true testcases storage method will be detected automatically.
+When both text files and single file are available, testcases will be loaded according to the preference specified in `testcases_use_single_file`
 - `input_name`: the string substituted to `$(INOUT)` (see [modifiers](#available-modifiers)), used to name input files
 - `output_name`: the string substituted to `$(INOUT)` (see [modifiers](#available-modifiers)), used to name output files
 - `testcases_files_format`: string representing how testcases files should be named (see [modifiers](#available-modifiers))
-- `testcases_use_single_file`: if true testcases will be stored in a single file instead of using multiple text files.
-If you want to change the way already existing testcases are stored see [conversion](#convert-testcases)
 - `testcases_single_file_format`: string representing how single testcases files should be named (see [modifiers](#available-modifiers))
 - `output_compare_method`: how given output (stdout) and expected output should be compared.
 It can be a string, representing the method to use, or a custom function.
 Available options follows:
 	- `"exact"`: character by character comparison